bluewave-labs/verifywise/README.md

 - Option to host the application on-premises or in a private cloud
 - Open source with a permissive license (AGPLv3)
-- End-to-end encryption for data in transit and at rest to ensure data security
-- Faster audits using AI-generated answers for compliance and assessment questions.
+- Faster audits using AI-generated answers for compliance and assessment questions
 - Full access to the source code for transparency, security audits, and customization
-- Docker deployment (deployable on render.com and similar platforms)
+- Docker deployment (also deployable on render.com and similar platforms)
-- User registration, authentication, and role-based access control (RBAC) support.
+- User registration, authentication, and role-based access control (RBAC) support
-- Key metrics, visualizations, and real-time reporting capabilities.
 - Major features:
   - Multiple projects
-  - Compliance tracker and assessment tracker for EU AI Act
+  - Support for EU AI Act and ISO 42001
-  - ISO 42001 support
-  - Vendors
+  - Vendors & vendor risks
-  - Risks
+  - AI project risks
+  - Bias & fairness check of ML systems
   - Evidence center
   - Reports
   - AI literacy training

+## Roadmap

+- More frameworks
+- Mappings between frameworks
+- AI trust center
-  - AI Trust Center *(planning)*
+- Integration with MIT AI risk repository
+- Automated reports
+- Risk and control mappings

 ## Installation